9dots/9dots.io-pages/OiPkl5C.md

 ## Running Inkscape on Mac

-1. The first time that you open Inkscape it will ask you about the location of X11
+1. The first time that you open Inkscape it will ask you about the location of X11.
+Point to the XQuartz application.
 2. The XQuartz application will be in the Utilities folder of the Applications folder
 ![](http://uploads.9dots.io/OiPtGYH_md.jpg)